Interfaces and Tools

 Coupling interface: OASIS

-The NEMO framework allows coupling with components of the Earth System through the OASIS coupler.
+The NEMO framework allows for coupling with other components of the Earth System through the OASIS coupler.

-NEMO provides interface also for OASIS-MCT, which allows all transformations, to be performed in parallel on the set of source or target component processes and all coupling exchanges to be executed in parallel directly between the component processes.
+NEMO also provides an interface for OASIS3-MCT, which allows for all transformations to be performed in parallel on the set of source or target component processes and all coupling exchanges to be executed in parallel directly between the component processes.